14 Arthritis Home Remedies Even Doctors Strongly Recommend

 Get some good vibes

 “Whole-body vibration may sound ‘out there’ but research shows that people with rheumatoid arthritis [who used it] showed sustained improvements in functional ability, had higher bone mass at the hip, and had less fatigue.
 People can use vibration devices at home to decrease pain directly; using cold or hot packs can add additional pain relief.” —Amy Baxter, MD, CEO of MMJ Labs and inventor of VibraCool.
-These surprising lifestyle hacks can help you beat the back pain of arthritis.

 Feel the (chili pepper) burn